Continuing Professional Development (CPD)

 Frequently Asked Questions about CPD

-What is Continuing Professional Development (CPD)?
+What is Continuing Professional Development (CPD) in pharmacy?

 CPD is an approach to lifelong learning.
 The Accreditation Council for Pharmacy Education (ACPE) defines CPD as a self-directed, ongoing, systematic and outcomes-focused approach applied into practice.
 It involves active participation in formal and informal learning activities that assist individuals in developing and maintaining continuing competence, enhancing their professional practice, and supporting their career goals.